-With the current state of the automobile industry, and the economy in general, and even in the relatively well- off parts of the Atlanta area, many people who work for car dealers are scrambling around, either trying to figure out if their positions are safe, or what to do if they’ve already lost their jobs.
+With the current state of the automobile industry and the economy in general, many people working for car dealerships in the relatively well-off parts of the Atlanta area are concerned about the security of their positions or coping with the loss of their jobs.

-In addition, there are certain jobs that people under the age of 18 can’t do at a dealership.
+Moreover, there are certain job restrictions for individuals under the age of 18 at dealerships.

-If you work for a car dealer, and have any questions about whether or not your job is covered under federal law, you should contact an employment law attorney.
+If you work for a car dealership and have questions about whether your job is covered under federal law, it is advisable to consult an Atlanta employment law attorney.